kunrex/Pepper.bot/README.md

 We need 2 things from here, your **client app id** (The set of characters under **personal use script**) and **client secret**.

 4. Apart from those 2 we also need a **refreshToken**.
 Now I have to admit getting this is a bit trickier than the appId and secret.
 You can either follow the instructions at https://github.com/reddit-archive/reddit/wiki/OAuth2#authorization or just use this simple link: https://not-an-aardvark.github.io/reddit-oauth-helper/.
 5. After you have all 3 of this you can open up **RedditConfig.json** at **KunalsDiscordBot/Reddit/**.
-This is the config for your Reddit app which is used my Pepper. its gonna look like this.
+This is the config for your Reddit app which is used by Pepper.
+Its gonna look like this.
 ```
 {
   "appId": "paster you app id here",